 On the other hand, an sp2 hybrid orbital has a bond angle of 120°, and if the three orbitals are the farthest apart, the bond angle is 120°.
 For sp hybrid orbitals, the opposite position of the molecules results in a bond angle of 180°.

 These steric structures are determined by the type of hybrid orbitals.

 We explained earlier that ammonia is an sp3 hybrid orbital because we need to consider even the unshared electron pairs.
 However, ammonia has a bonding angle of 107.5°, which is not the ideal bonding angle of 109.5°.
 Likewise, water (H-O-H) has a bond angle of 104.5°, not 109.5°.

 So, strictly speaking, ammonia and water are not sp3 hybrid orbitals.
 These molecules are not explained by hybrid orbitals.
 However, it is meaningless to think about them deeply, so we can simply understand that ammonia and water are sp3 hybrid orbitals, including their unshared electron pairs.

 Learn About s and p Orbitals, and Understand the Hybridization of Electrons

-However, the concept of electron orbitals is difficult to learn.
-You have to forget what you learned in high school chemistry, and you have to re-understand a new concept.
-Also, there are differences in energy between orbitals, and you need to use a non-existent tool called hybrid orbitals.
+However, the concept of electron orbitals is difficult.
+You need to forget what you learned in high school chemistry and you need to relearn new concepts.
+Also, there are energy differences between orbitals, and you have to use a non-existent tool called hybrid orbitals.

-But if you learn one by one, even the difficult concept of electron orbitals can be understood.
+But if you learn one by one, you will be able to understand even the difficult concept of electron orbitals.